RachitaB/SNA_Graph-_Attributes_and_Centrality_Measures/README.md

 Like degree centrality, EigenCentrality measures a node’s influence based on the number of links it has to other nodes in the network.
 EigenCentrality then goes a step further by also taking into account how well connected a node is, and how many links their connections have, and so on through the network.

 # PageRank centrality
-This measures the importance of a node in a network based on the number and quality of links pointing to it.
-It is commonly used in web search engines to rank the importance of web pages.
+Based on the quantity and quality of links pointing at a node, this gauges its significance inside a network.
+Web search engines frequently utilise it to rank the importance of web pages.